morphismtech/squeal/squeal-presentation-2018-09-12.md

     * the type (obviously).

---
+---

-.note[*
+> _note_ GHC is already helping.
+If I named the "mp_id" column differently,
-GHC is already helping.
-If I named the "mp_id" column differently, GHC would yell because I promised a primary key constraint on a column named `mp_id`, so there must be one.]
+> GHC would yell because I promised a primary key constraint on a column named `mp_id`, so there must be one.]

 ---